Protesters scuffle with Hong Kong police, government offices shut

 A clean-up got underway to clear debris like broken umbrellas, helmets, plastic water bottles and barricades from the streets after the previous day’s clashes, when police fired rubber bullets, tear gas and pepper spray in a series of skirmishes to clear demonstrators from the legislature.

 Officials said 72 people were admitted to hospital.

+Hong Kong Police Commissioner Stephen Lo He said what began as a peaceful gathering on Wednesday had degenerated into a riot with protesters “acting violently in an organized manner”.

-Police said they arrested 11 people while 22 officers were injured.
+Police arrested 11 people while 22 officers were injured and police had fired about 150 tear gas canisters, he said.

 In Beijing, foreign ministry spokesman Geng Shuang said the Chinese government “strongly condemns the violent behavior and we support the (Hong Kong) government in dealing with it according to law”.